harvardmartian/CommentforEverything/README.md

 A restart is required to see results when you edit customize.yaml...

 The Alexa Developer Documentation links have the information that is used for this project starts [here](https://developer.amazon.com/en-US/docs/alexa/custom-skills/speechcon-reference-interjections.html).

+# Testamonials

+What people are saying:
+"Comment for Everything is an essential addition to my Smart Home.
+It makes Home Assistant 1000 times more useful."
+Betty S.
+"The whole family loves how they never know what Alexa will say next."
+Bob J.
+"Last night when I closed the garage Alexa said 'man overboard' and my wife thought the Echo was broken!
+We laughed for hours."
+Jason T.
+"It's fantastic!
+Alexa spits out a random phrase each time my outdoor motion sensor goes off.
+Maybe it's another racoon in the trash?
+I don't know."
+Terrance W.